MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-manage.md

 ms.prod: "dynamics-nav-2018"
 ---
 # Managing Personalization as an Administrator
 Users can personalize their workspace to suit their own preferences.
-As an administrator, you can control and manage personalization by disabling the ability for users to personalize pages and clearing any page personalizations that users have made.
+As an administrator, you can control and manage personalization by:

+-   Enabling or disabling the personalization feature for the entire the application ([!INCLUDE[nav_web_md](includes/nav_web_md.md) only]
+-   Disabling the personalization feature for users of a specific profile.
+-   Clearing any page personalizations that users have made.

+## Enabling or Disabling
+By default

 ## Disabling Personalization for a Profile
 You can prevent all users that belong to a specific profile from being able to personalize their pages.